 There should be room for indulgence, throwing your diet to the wind for a few hours and just enjoying being with family and friends.

 And yes, of course we can do that even though we live with diabetes.
 If you are insulin-dependent like me, you just need a solid game plan and you’ll be able to get through the festivities without wreaking havoc on your diabetes management.

 My plan for successfully managing my diabetes during the holidays

 My plan is fairly straightforward, so it should work for you too:

-- Go for a walk after dinner (or a snowball fight) – it will not only help digestion but also your blood sugar.
+Go for a walk after dinner (or a snowball fight) – it will not only help digestion but also your blood sugar.
 I’m not even sure this one needs more explanation.
-Just be sure your sugars don’t crash during your walk or snowball fight.
+Just be sure your sugars don’t crash!

 To learn more about drinking when you live with diabetes, please read our comprehensive guide: Diabetes & Alcohol: How Does Alcohol Affect Blood Sugar?